 The second method is to use in and out of phase imaging which generates india ink artifact at the interface between fat and non-fat components.
 This can occur either at the interface between the angiomyolipoma and surrounding kidney or between fat and non-fat components of the mass 8.

-It is essential to remember that rarely renal cell carcinomas may have macroscopic fat components , and as such although the presence of fat is strongly indicative of an angiomyolipoma it is not pathognomonic.
-However in RCC macroscopic fat almost always reported in the presence of ossification/calcification so macroscopic fat in a solid renal lesion without calcification is indicative of AML.
+It is essential to remember that rarely renal cell carcinomas may have macroscopic fat components, and as such the presence of fat is strongly indicative of an angiomyolipoma, but not pathognomonic.
+Since macroscopic fat in RCC almost always occurs in the presence of ossification/calcification, absence of ossification/calcification on imaging is in favour of AML.